Summer School: Skills for democratic innovation and the governance of the future

 Join us for 2 half-day online workshops on the 20th and 22nd of June to develop skills in leadership, facilitation, process design and policy entrepreneurship that are core to democratic innovation.

-This short course will focus on skills for governance that address systemic issues, with emphasis on short and medium term action based on long-term thinking.
-This course is aimed at those who work in policy, community and third sector roles and wish to develop or introduce deliberative democratic practices and change.
+This short course will focus on skills for governance that can address systemic issues, with emphasis on short-medium term action based in long-term thinking.

 Course delivery team